DEzmond-gleATH/Chess-Game-Movement-Demo/README.md

 And hey, if pieces from the same family (black or white) get in the way, the green light stops there.
 Play a round, and you'll see what I mean.

 Top it off: once you checkmate the opponent's king, victory gets celebrated, and you can tap to dive right back in.

-Check out my implementation and feedback is always appreciated
+Take a loot at my implementation and feedback is always appreciated

 Thank you for checking out my game!